-The Project comprises four properties owned by SMSA and is divided into the Northern Complex (the Grota do Cirilo, Genipapo and Santa Clara properties) and the Southern Complex (the São José property).
+The Project comprises four properties owned by SMSA and is divided into the Northern Complex (the Grota do Cirilo, where the Phase 1 and Phase 2 deposits of the Project are located, Genipapo and Santa Clara properties) and the Southern Complex (the São José property).
 The Project consists of 27 mineral rights (which include mining concessions, applications for mining concessions, exploration authorizations and applications for mineral exploration authorizations) spread over 191 km2.
 The Project area includes nine past producing lithium mines and 11 first-priority exploration targets.
 Granted mining concessions are in good standing with the Brazilian authorities.
-The Project is located in Northeastern Minas Gerais State, in the municipalities of Araçuaí and Itinga, approximately 25 km east of the town of Araçuaí and 600 km northeast of Belo Horizonte.
+The Project is located in Northeastern Minas Gerais

+State, in the municipalities of Araçuaí and Itinga, approximately 25 km east of the town of Araçuaí and 600 km northeast of Belo Horizonte.